 How Much Does the Program Cost?

-- Full scholarships and travel stipends are available for applicants from the following states: Alabama, Arkansas, California, Connecticut, Florida, Georgia, Kentucky, Maryland, Massachusetts, Mississippi, Missouri, Nevada, New Jersey, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Tennessee, Texas, Virginia, and Wisconsin.
+- Full scholarships and travel stipends are available for applicants from the following states: Alabama, Arkansas, California, Connecticut, Florida, Georgia, Kentucky, Maryland, Massachusetts, Mississippi, Missouri, Nevada, New Jersey, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Texas, Virginia, Wisconsin, and Wyoming.
 Please note you must be teaching in the state for the 2017-18 school year to be eligible.

 - For educators in all other states, the cost of the 4 day/4 night program is $1,200 plus travel expenses.
 A non-refundable deposit will be due when the applicant confirms attendance at the program.

 Application details for our 2017 Summer Residential programs will be available in November 2016.
 Educators interested in attending the program must complete and submit the following:

 - Online Application The application should take approximately 15-20 minutes to complete and requires the applicant to upload a resume and essay.
 Two letters of recommendation are also required for completion.
 Applicants can start the application and return to it before submitting.